nextmat/yui-rails/README.md

 This gem vendors the latest YUI 3 for easy use.

-By default the gem will add the YUI base file to your asset pipeline so you can use it immediately.
-The following line will be added to your 'app/assets/javascripts/application.js':
+Start with the installation instructions below.

-    //= require yui
+By default the YUI base file will be added to your asset pipeline so you can use it immediately.
+Other files can be added as needed.

 ## Requirements